nitish2112/website/content/home/about.md

 # Biography

-I am a 5th year PhD candidate in Computer System Laboratory ([CSL](http://www.csl.cornell.edu)) at Cornell University.
-My research interests are computer architecture, high level synthesis and very large scale integration.
-I am being advised by [Prof. David Albonesi](http://www.csl.cornell.edu/~albonesi/) and [Prof. Zhiru Zhang](http://www.csl.cornell.edu/~zhiruz/).
-You can find my [CV](home/CV.pdf).
+I am a software engineer in the edge TPU group at Google.
+I completed my Ph.D. at Cornell University where I developed domain-specific language, T2S-Tensor, to productively generate high-performance accelerators for dense tensor computations and a domain-specific hardware, Tensaurus, to accelerate mixed sparse-dense tensor computations.
+I was advised by [Prof. David Albonesi](http://www.csl.cornell.edu/~albonesi/) and [Prof. Zhiru Zhang](http://www.csl.cornell.edu/~zhiruz/).
+Before coming to Cornell, I obtained my Bachelor of Technology degree in Electrical Engineering from Indian Institute of Technology, Kanpur, where I was awarded with the President's Gold Medal.
+You can find my CV [here](home/CV.pdf).

+I am interested in re-thinking algorithm, language and hardware design to accelerate sparse and dense tensor algebra.